tepickering/iraf_docker/README.md

 # Docker utilities and scripts to run IRAF and PyRAF

-These tools help build and run a Docker image containing the full [AstroConda](https://astroconda.readthedocs.io/en/latest/) python 2.7/PyRAF/IRAF legacy stack.
+These tools help build and run Docker images containing the full [AstroConda](https://astroconda.readthedocs.io/en/latest/) python 2.7/PyRAF/IRAF legacy stack or the [IRAF Community](https://github.com/iraf-community/iraf) Debian/Ubuntu packages.
 The two main sticking points with running IRAF and PyRaf within a docker container are:

 1. Forwarding X11 from the container into the host environment
 2. Accessing files on the host and managing permissions between the host and container